How to apply for RHI

-If you want to install a heat pump, carefully check on the Product Search section of the that the heat pump you are getting is MCS certified and complies with the new Energy-related Product Directive (ErP).
+If you want to install a heat pump, carefully check on the Product Search section of the that the heat pump you're getting is MCS certified and complies with the new Energy-related Product Directive (ErP).
 If it doesn’t, it won’t qualify for RHI payments.

 Solar photovoltaic panels are not eligible for RHI, as it’s specifically designed for renewable technologies that heat buildings.
-The feed-in tariff (FIT) pays households that generate their own electricity from renewable sources, such as solar electricity (PV) panels or wind turbines.
+The Smart Export Guarantee (SEG) pays households that generate their own electricity from renewable sources, such as solar electricity (PV) panels or wind turbines.

 Your renewable heating system: will it need a meter?

 Your renewable heating system will need to be metered if you: